As recommended, I stopped off in Santa

 Clara.
 The objective was to find some pottery.

-I pulled into the parking lot of the first roadside gallery
+I pulled into the parking

-that had an "Open"
+lot of the first roadside gallery that had an "Open"

 sign with the front door open.

-I entered the gallery (which was more of a shop) and
+entered the gallery (which was more of a shop) and was greeted by the son of the

-himself, the son first detailed the lineage of the pottery
+chief artist.
+An artist himself, the son first detailed the lineage of the pottery

 located in the counter-top display case.
-Then he proceeded
+Then he proceeded with his heritage that

-with his heritage that was displayed in the glass case
+was displayed in the glass case behind my right shoulder.

-My budget did not grant me Chief status.
-The pottery--the
+not grant me Chief status.
+The pottery--the ornate symbolic detail etched

-plus the fire-accented coloring set precisely within the
+into the kilned clay, plus the fire-accented coloring set precisely within the

 etched lines, made his asking price a steal.